About the Board

-Julie is married to Dr. Bradley Anderson, who is a comprehensive ophthalmologist and together they have 2 boys, Elliot and Owen.
+Julie is married to Dr. Bradley Anderson and together they have 2 boys, Elliot and Owen.
 In her spare time, you will find her at a hockey rink or shuttling her children to soccer, piano, or band lessons.
 She enjoys having time to travel, play violin and piano, cross country ski and golf.